Aicent-Stack/.github/profile/README.md

 - **Mutualistic Evolution:** We infuse the "dumb" physical world with high-frequency metabolism (**ZCMK**) and immune reflexes (**RPKI**), making the host infrastructure more valuable than ever before.
 - **Surface Sovereignty:** By controlling the **Protocol Surface**, Aicent manifests total autonomy over intent and action at a planetary scale.

+> *"Intention is the Source; Sovereignty is the Law.
+We do not compete for the ground; we claim the light."*

 ---

 ## 🧬 Biological Neural Map & Protocol Suite